thien/spacebodies.cpp/Report/Report.md

 2. __Calibrate Gustafson’s law to your setup and discuss the outcome.
 Take your considerations on the algorithm complexity into account.__

   Gustafson estimated the speed-up S gained by using N processors (instead of just one) for a task with a serial fraction(which does not benefit from parallelism) K as $S=N+(1-N)K$.
 The table below shows the time measurements between serial and parallel times, measured via the CPU time.
 From here, we can deduce K by looking at the time spent on serial operations as a fraction of the overall time.

-  As the processor in question includes hyper-threading, it may obfuscate the results in some manner.
-The program depends on its floating point operations.
-The use of hyper-threading provides the illusion of 8 threads, whereas in reality, floating point registers are shared between a virtual thread and a physical core, reducing the effectiveness of the extra threads.
-This is shown in the graph below, where diminishing returns can be seen from 4 threads onwards.
-We can see this in Figure 3, where the results reach diminishing returns after 4 threads.
-Therefore, we treat the rest of Gustafson's formula using 4 threads; representing the physical cores.

   | Number of Bodies | Threads | Serial Time | Parallel Time | Total Time | K |
   |------------------+---------+-------------+---------------+------------+---|